 The opposing counsel may ask questions that seem irrelevant or silly, but try not to appear annoyed by the questions or the deposition.
+Some questions may even be asked just to annoy you or elicit an emotional response.
 Staying calm and giving honest, thoughtful responses to all questions is the best course of action.

 16. Attorney-client privilege

 Remember that communications between you and your attorney are privileged, meaning that what is discussed between you and your attorney is off-limits in a deposition.
 Do not answer any question asking for this type of information.
 Allow your attorney to object when such questions are asked.